Cocaine smuggling submarine reveals Europe's drug crisis

 It's cramped, claustrophobic and incredibly primitive.

 The sunlight tries to creep in from faint cracks in the walls.
-There's a red steering wheel, a couple of basic dials and a rusted key still wedged in the ignition.
+There are a red steering wheel, a couple of basic dials and a rusted key still wedged in the ignition.

 You can understand why one prospective skipper took one look at the vessel and concluded it was a death trap.